aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Step #1: Hosts File
 ^^^^^^^^^^^^^^^^^^^

-Let’s start out with a different looking hosts file, this time with every one of your leaf switches in it.
+Let’s start out with a different-looking hosts file, this time with every one of your leaf switches in it.
 Take special note of ``[leafs]`` - we’ll be using this later.